-In this scenario, your private placement memorandum can either save you or make you liable in the eyes of the court.
+In this scenario, your private placement memorandum for your securities offering can either save you or make you liable in the eyes of the court.
 Should the investor’s lower return be due to reasons outside of your control, such as various industry-related risks clearly outlined in the PPM, the investor might not have legal grounds to sue you.

-Which investor, individual or organization, will willingly fund a deal when they’re not comfortable with the offering’s sponsor?
+Which investor, individual or organization, will willingly fund a securities offering when they’re not comfortable with the offering’s sponsor?
 As an investor, you probably wouldn’t buy stocks in a company you don’t like or don’t trust.
-That’s the same mentality that potential investors rely on when analyzing your private placement offering.
+That’s the same mentality that potential investors rely on when analyzing your private placement memorandum.